daranzolin/daranzolin.github.io/_posts/2019-09-02-reports-as-functions.markdown

 {% endhighlight %}

 Three reports for three species isn't a lot, but how about 50 reports for 50 clients?
 The lessons, as always, figure out something once, then scale and automate.
-Makes the pieces fit!
+Make the pieces fit!